rostislav-matveev/FvwmPy/README.md

   is a legal instruction with intended consequences.

-  Setting the mask to a new value will trigger communication with FVWM to let FVWM know the new value, but only if the new value is different from the old, so no unnecessary communication takes place.
+  Setting the mask to a new value will trigger communication with FVWM to let it know the new value, but only if the new value is different from the old, so no unnecessary communication takes place.
 Note, that if you previously changed the mask by some other method (sending an appropriate message to FVWM) the new value might